hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Library/TSS-Library.md

 - **SNARK**: A proof system for proving arbitrary statements (circuits/programs).
 - **Zero-Knowledge Proofs**: ZKProofs are a proof system where one can prove possession of certain information, e.g., a secret key, without revealing that information or any interaction between the prover and verifier.
 - **NIZK**: A non-interactive zero-knowledge proof for a statement.
 In TSS, we use NIZK proofs to encode the correctness of the secret sharing.
 - **Elliptic Curve (EC)**: `Elliptic` is not elliptic in the sense of an `oval circle`.
-In the field `Fp`, an `EC` is like a non-connected cloud of points where all points satisfy an equation, and all operations are performed modulo `p`.
+When defined over finite fields (`Fp`), an `EC` is like a non-connected cloud of points where all points satisfy an equation, and all operations are performed modulo `p`.
 Some elliptic curves are pairing-friendly.
 - **Bilinear Pairings**: These are mathematical functions used in cryptography to map two elements of different groups of an elliptic curve to a single value in another group in a way that preserves specific algebraic properties.
 - **Fields**: Fields are mathematical structures where addition, subtraction, multiplication, and division are defined and behave as expected (excluding division by zero).
 Finite fields are especially important for EC-cryptography, where all the operations are performed modulo a big prime number.
 - **Groups**: Groups are sets equipped with an operation (like addition or multiplication) that satisfies certain conditions (closure, associativity, identity element, and inverses).